autogluon/tabrepo/README.md

 The experiment will require ~200GB of disk storage and 32GB of memory (although we use memmap to load model predictions on the fly, large dataset still have a significant memory footprint even for a couple of models).
 In particular, we used a `m6i.4xlarge` machine for our experiments which took under 24 hrs (less than $7 of compute).
+Excluding the 10-repeat seeded ablations, the experiments take under 1 hour.

 All the table and figures of the paper will be generated under `scripts/output/{expname}`.